-- i. whether requirements relating to the inclusion of prompt payment language in contracts are being satisfied; - All respondents stated that their contracts included prompt payment and retainage return language from FAA Advisory Circular 150/5370-10H - ii. whether and how airport sponsors are enforcing prompt payment requirements; - Of the three (3) unique airport sponsors that reported receiving complaints, two (2) indicated the complaints were resolved without any actions by the airport sponsor. - One (1) airport sponsor withheld payment to the prime contractor until the subcontractor's past due payment was released.
-This same airport sponsor is the location where the prime contractor's bonding company brought in a third-party funds control firm to ensure payments were made to subcontractors. - iii. the processes by which covered complaints are received and resolved by airport sponsors; - o Complaints were received through various means, including e-mail, formal letter, and by responses entered in automated prompt payment tracking systems - Complaint resolutions were effected by various means, including consultations with prime contractors to remind them of contractual payment obligations, withholding payment to a prime contractor, and a third-party funds control company receiving payments from the sponsor and making direct, independent payment to prime and subcontractors - iv. whether improvements need to be made to better track and resolve covered complaints; - Despite significant efforts devoted to educating airport sponsors on the prompt payment complaint reporting requirements, since FY2019, total reported complaints remain extremely low in proportion to the number of active projects. - o In FY2021, the FAA integrated a prompt payment complaint reporting feature into the existing airport-facing FAA Office of Civil Rights software platform in an effort to improve airports' compliance with complaint reporting requirements.
-Reported complaint numbers have still remained very small in comparison to the anecdotal concerns raised by stakeholders on a regular basis. - While the FAA does not have direct oversight over prime contractors and subcontractors, the FAA has provided and will continue to provide training and other resources to help airport sponsors understand their obligations and options for resolving and reporting prompt payment complaints in a timely manner. - v. whether changes to prime contractor specifications need to be made to ensure prompt payments to subcontractors; - O The sufficiency of contractor specifications regarding prompt payment and return of retainage was not a common theme in regard to the reported complaints.
+- i. whether requirements relating to the inclusion of prompt payment language in contracts are being satisfied; - Airport contracts reviewed during compliance reviews included prompt payment and retainage return language from FAA Advisory Circular 150/5370-10H - ii. whether and how airport sponsors are enforcing prompt payment requirements; - Of the two (2) unique airport sponsors that reported receiving complaints, both indicated the complaints were resolved after the airport sponsor contacted the prime contractor.
+In both cases the complaints were resolved without further escalation or delay.

+- iii. the processes by which covered complaints are received and resolved by airport sponsors; - Twelve (12) of the covered complaints were received via responses entered in automated prompt payment tracking system, and one (1) was received via email. - Complaint resolutions were effected by consultations with prime contractors to remind them of contractual payment obligations. - iv. whether improvements need to be made to better track and resolve covered complaints; - Despite significant efforts devoted to educating airport sponsors on the prompt payment complaint reporting requirements, since FY2019, total reported complaints remain extremely low in proportion to the number of active projects. - In FY2021, the FAA integrated a prompt payment complaint reporting feature into the existing airport-facing FAA Office of Civil Rights software platform in an effort to improve airports' compliance with complaint reporting requirements.
+Reported complaint numbers have still remained very small in comparison to the anecdotal concerns raised by stakeholders on a regular basis. - Although the FAA does not have direct oversight over prime contractors and subcontractors, the FAA has provided and will continue to provide training and other resources to help airport sponsors understand their obligations and options for resolving and reporting prompt payment complaints in a timely manner. - v. whether changes to prime contractor specifications need to be made to ensure prompt payments to subcontractors; - The sufficiency of contractor specifications regarding prompt payment and return of retainage did not appear to be a factor in any of the reported complaints.
 Anecdotal reports the FAA receives outside the context of the present analysis suggest that improvements to requirements and enforcement measures for prime contractors to invoice timely and accurately as well as an improvement to the requirements for airport sponsors to timely pay prime contractor invoices may be of value.
 Furthermore, invoicing and paperwork requirements of prime contractors have been implicated in delays in payment to subcontractors while documentation disputes are resolved.
 However, because delays in subcontractor payments stemming from invoicing procedures are not currently violations of the prompt payment requirements of 49 CFR Part 26.29, any complaints arising from these issues are not covered complaints within the meaning of Section 157.
 Therefore, there is currently no standard method to track or analyze the timeliness with which prime contractors invoice airports, the timeliness with which airports pay prime contractors, or the myriad ways in which invoicing practices may impact subcontractors.

-- vi. whether changes to prime contractor specifications need to be made to ensure prompt payment of retainage to subcontractors. - As noted in regard to the previous item, the sufficiency of contractor specifications regarding prompt payment and return of retainage was not a common theme in regard to the reported complaints.
+- vi. whether changes to prime contractor specifications need to be made to ensure prompt payment of retainage to subcontractors. - As noted in regard to the previous item, the sufficiency of contractor specifications regarding prompt payment and return of retainage was not a factor in any of the reported complaints.